-Councillor Robinson began his Mayoral Year on 11 May 2017.
+Councillor Robinson began his second term as Mayor of Sefton on May 17, 2018.

 A list of the previous Mayors of Sefton is available in the download section below.
 It also includes the past Mayors of Bootle, Crosby and Southport before the Metropolitan Borough of Sefton came into being in 1974.

 It is important that early contact is made with the Mayor's Office to check Mayor's availability.
 At least two weeks notice is required.
 Contact the mayor's office for further information.

 Once the invitation has been received the Mayoral Officer will discuss the invitation with the Mayor at a future business meeting.